-BlackBerry reports Q1 2014 results that include shipments of 6.8 million phones, 100,000 PlayBooksAlex Wagner - Deputy Managing Editor, News Desk
+BlackBerry reports Q1 2014 results that include shipments of 6.8 million phones, 100,000 PlayBooksAlex Wagner - Editorial Director of News and Content

 Today's a big day for BlackBerry.
 Not only is the company reporting its first quarter fiscal 2014 results, but the stats that the company announces will include full Z10 availability as well as the beginnings of Q10 availability.